nicoDs96/SmartMuseum/Architecture.md

 ### Nucleo Board
 The Nucleo board is thought to be chosen either with integrated BLE or with an extension board, it is a matter of costs principally.
 The board will be in charge of collecting environmental sensors data and to send them to a Broker.
 From the broker, the middleware will be in charge of consuming them and store them in the DB.
 The API will provide a uniform interface to clients to either realtime data (from the broker) and historical data (from DB).
 The board will also broadcast beacons unique identifiers to allow indoor tracking.

+### Broker
+The broker will just collect data from the boards when published.
+As initial solution we will propose to the museum to collect environmental data in aggregated from (for example avg min and max temperature of a given time range).
+Based on this proposal we decided to use TheThingsNetwork and use their sdk to consume those data.

 ## Components Interaction